Coronavirus (COVID-19) - What you need to know

 If you are concerned about the welfare of a rough sleeper, contact us 24 hours a day, seven days a week on 01793 445503.

-All our parks are open for exercise.
+All our parks are open.
 Visitors must follow social distancing rules.
-The car parks are now open at the following locations:

 The cafes at Coate Water and Lydiard Park are open for takeaway service only.